 Want a document of suggested artworks for this activity?
-Snag a freebie PowerPoint with artworks at this link!
+Snag a freebie PowerPoint with artworks!

 The student who can see the artwork then must describe the artwork to the other student in detail while they draw it based only on the art description.
 The describing student must not point to or draw on the drawing student’s paper.

 As students work, walk around the room and encourage them to use their words only.
 Help students come up with metaphors and art descriptions when they are struggling.

 For example, some of my students struggled when faced with this artwork.